Dashlane Review: Is It the Best Password Manager in 2025?

 What Dashlane Can Do Better — More Customization Options Would Be Good

-Also, how cool would it be if Dashlane added a passphrase generator and smart password options like 1Password?
-Passphrases are easy to remember and smart passwords that tailor themselves to each site’s unique requirements are a huge time-saver.
+Dashlane has a comprehensive set of features, but there are a few areas where I think it can do better.
+For example, how cool would it be if Dashlane added smart password options like 1Password?
+Smart passwords that tailor themselves to each site’s unique requirements are a huge time-saver.
+I’d also like to see Dashlane allowing password sharing with non-Dashlane users and the option to set an expiry date on a shared password.
 These tweaks would really up Dashlane’s game.

 Additionally, Dashlane could improve by introducing custom fields for its password entries and the ability to organize your data more effectively.
 While the Collection feature is handy for organizing your passwords, it doesn’t allow you to organize any of the other entries — like IDs or credit cards — in your vault.
 1Password allows custom entries and organization by allowing you to create multiple vaults.